NREL/PRAS/README.md

 _Note: This package is still very much a work in progress and is subject to change.
 Email Gord for the latest status._

-The Probabilistic Resource Adequacy Suite (PRAS) provides a modular collection of data processing and system simulation tools to assess power system reliability and calculate the capacity value of individual or aggregated resources.
+The Probabilistic Resource Adequacy Suite (PRAS) provides a modular collection of data processing and system simulation tools to assess power system reliability.

+To use this functionality for capacity valuation, see [CapacityValue.jl](https://github.nrel.gov/PRAS/CapacityValue.jl).
+To import systems from PLEXOS, see the [PLEXOS2PRAS](https://github.nrel.gov/PRAS/PLEXOS2PRAS) collection of scripts.
+To save out detailed results to a file for postprocessing or visualization, see [PRAS2HDF5.jl](https://github.nrel.gov/PRAS/PRAS2HDF5.jl).

 ## Getting Started